Best Lightweight Hammocks for Camping Under the Stars

 Another pain point is the "Cold Butt Syndrome" (CBS).
 Because air circulates beneath you, the loft of a sleeping bag is compressed, providing zero insulation.
 Many hikers attempt to use a standard inflatable pad inside a hammock, but these often slip out from under the body at 3:00 AM, leading to convective heat loss.
 Statistics from mountain rescue logs suggest that inadequate insulation is a primary reason for early exit in high-altitude camping, even in summer.
 Without a dedicated underquilt rated for the specific temperature, a lightweight hammock is merely a daytime lounger, not a survival tool.

-Engineering the Perfect Night Under the Stars
+Engineering the Night

 To achieve a professional-grade setup, you must look at the hammock as a modular system rather than a single product.
 The goal is to optimize the strength-to-weight ratio while maintaining a safety factor of at least 5:1.